rapid7/warden/docs/getting-started/Configuration.md

 ### Configuration Key Reference ###

-* `vault` - These settings contain how warden will reach the vault server.
+* `Vault` - These settings contain how warden will reach the vault server.

   The following keys are available: